How To Add Charts And Graphs To WordPress

 - Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-Several options are available for each chart that let you fully customize their look and feel.
+WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Several options are available for each chart that allow you to customize their look and feel.

-From your WordPress administration area, select Plugins > Add New from the main sidebar menu …
+From your WP administration area, select Plugins > Add New from the main menu …

 Activate the plugin after successfully installing it …